 To a large bowl add the mashed bananas, the buttermilk, and the eggs, and whisk them together until they're combined.
 Stir in the canola oil and then the sugar.

 Add the flour, baking powder, baking soda and sea salt to a separate bowl and whisk until combined.
 Add the dry ingredients into the banana mixture and fold them together with a rubber spatula just until no more streaks of flour remain.
-Do not over-mix or you'll create too many air bubbles in your batter which causes a problem called tunnelling (if you can see long, gaping holes in your cake, it means you have over-mixed!).
+Do not over-mix or you'll create too many air bubbles in your batter which causes a problem called tunnelling (if you can see long, gaping holes in your baked cake, it means you have over-mixed!).

 Divide the batter evenly between the two prepared cake pans and bake at 350 degrees Fahrenheit for about 30-35 minutes or until a toothpick inserted into the middle of one of the cakes comes out clean.